If you were charged with the offense of Driving While Impaired (DWI) it is crucial that you immediately hire an experienced attorney to help you.

 Even if there is no defense to your case, we will do everything in our power to mitigate your exposure to excessive fines and jail time.
 We will also help you take steps to address your substance abuse issues should that apply to your situation.

-Both Jim and Wade Carpenter have won jury trials for clients charged with DWI.
-They also won a number of DWIs for clients at the District Court level.
+Wade Carpenter has won jury trials for clients charged with DWI.
+He also won a number of DWIs for clients at the District Court level.
 The facts of every case are different.
 We will take the time to analyze your case and develop a defense that works best for you.

 Please contact us at 704-861-8100 or by email so that we can discuss your options.